dichlorodiphen/chat-app/README.md

 The backend exposes a REST API that acts as a control plane and a websocket endpoint (`/ws`) to stream messages in real time.
 This API is fully documented in a separate [README](server/README.md) in `server/`.

-JWT tokens are used for authentication, and bcrypt is used to hash passwords for storage in the database.
+JWTs are used for authentication, and bcrypt is used to hash passwords for storage in the database.

 Upvote race conditions are handled using transactions, allowing us to scale the backend in the future if desired.